cyberbotics/webots-doc/guide/object-road.md

 This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

 ### RoadPillars Field Summary

-- `name`: Defines the name of the road pillar

 - `height`: Defines the height of the pillar.